 This may feel intuitive already, but this is the time for slow, gentle movement.
-Either take an active rest day (stretch or go for a walk) or choose another form of low-intensity movement—like mat pilates with light weights, yoga, or bodyweight strength.
+Either take an active rest day (stretch or go for a walk) or choose another form of low-intensity movement—like mat pilates with light weights, yoga, or bodyweight strength exercises.
 You may feel some energy gradually come back around day 3-4 of your cycle as your estrogen begins to surge again, and at that point you can increase intensity.

 FOLLICULAR PHASE (APPROX. DAYS 6-14)

 This is when your energy is starting to bounce back!
 You’re likely feeling more energized, so it’s a great time to increase to moderate-intensity workouts: jogging / power walking, trail running, cycle classes, weight lifting, resistance band or dumbbell strength exercises, etc.

 OVULATION PHASE (APPROX. DAYS 15-20)